p4lang/PI/proto/docs/p4runtime_type_serialization.md

 the order of members in the `repeated` field of the Protobuf type specification is guaranteed to be the same as the order of the members in the corresponding P4_16 declaration.
-The same goes for the order of members of an `enum` or members of `error`, as well as for the order of entries is a `stack`.
+The same goes for the order of members of an `enum` or members of `error`, as well as for the order of entries in a `stack`.

 ## P4 data in p4runtime.proto
 P4Runtime uses the `P4Data` message to represent values with arbitrary